Introduction

 $ melodium my_program.jeu server

-entrypoint, that if present, is called directly if no specific entrypoint is given to program.
+An exception is made for the main entrypoint, that if present, is called directly if no specific entrypoint is given to program.

 // Starts 'my_program' with 'main' entrypoint